Professional Football League (LFP)

 Different granularity depending on the maturity of the clubs

-In 2024, we set up a partnership with the Professional Football League to help clubs in their ecological transition.
+In 2024, we established a partnership with the Professional Football League to help clubs in their ecological transition.

-As such, in collaboration with the LFP and several clubs in Ligue 1 and Ligue 2, we have built a methodological protocol to calculate the carbon balance of a football club.
+To this end, in collaboration with the LFP and several Ligue 1 and Ligue 2 clubs, we have developed a methodological protocol to calculate the carbon footprint of a football club.

-This protocol now allows all French clubs to measure their greenhouse gas emissions in an exhaustive but also comparable way.
+This protocol now allows all French clubs to measure their greenhouse gas emissions comprehensively but also comparably.

 This methodological guide:

-- Supervise the measurement of CO2e emissions related to the operation of the stadium, the movements of fans and teams or even the club's communication operations (merchandising, social networks, etc.)
+- Frames the measurement of CO2e emissions related to the operation of the stadium, the movements of supporters and teams, or even the club's communication operations (merchandising, social networks…)

-- Offers several levels of granularity according to the maturity of the clubs.
+- Proposes several levels of granularity depending on the maturity of the clubs.

-- May change over time depending on the feedback of professionals.
+- Can evolve over time according to the feedback from professionals.

-- Is harmonized with the protocol of UEFA, the governing body of European football.
+- Is harmonized with the UEFA protocol, the governing body of European football.

-This common methodology will be a criterion integrating the 2025/2026 Club License.
-It should be monitored by professional football clubs, which will be able to carry out their annual carbon footprint and thus allow more accurate monitoring of their environmental impact.
+This common methodology will be a criterion integrating the Club License 2025/2026.
+It will have to be followed by professional football clubs, which will be able to carry out their annual carbon assessment and thus enable a more precise monitoring of their environmental impact.

-The objective of the LFP is clear: to better measure in order to aggregate the carbon data of clubs at the global level and thus refine its emission reduction strategy.
-This collective approach also allows clubs to discuss best practices with each other and thus accelerate their decarbonization.
+The LFP's objective is clear: better measurement to aggregate the carbon data of the clubs at the global level and thus refine its strategy for reducing emissions.
+This collective approach also allows clubs to exchange best practices among themselves and thus accelerate their decarbonization.

-We have also built a specific training course in carbon accounting for a football club for club CSR referents.
+We have also developed specific training in carbon accounting for football clubs for the RSE representatives of the clubs.